 This website uses cookies to ensure that you have the best possible experience when visiting the website.
 View our privacy policy for more information about this.
 To accept the use of non-essential cookies, please click "I agree"

-is the over expression of a hormone call PTH (parathyroid hormone).
-PTH fine tunes the blood calcium level as very tight control is needed for efficient bodily function.
-As calcium is an important part of cell signalling, muscle contraction, neurone (nerve) function and skeletal strength a high blood calcium can have lots of effects on the body.
-Objectively this can cause kidney stones as having a high concentration of calcium in your urine can make kidney stones that cause pain and or recurrent urine infections.
-It is also important in bone strength and overactive parathyroids secrete a lot of PTH which takes calcium out of the bone and into the blood reducing your bone mineral density and increasing the risk of osteoporosis and bone fractures.
-This can make osteoporosis worse and develop at a younger age.
-Because calcium levels are important to muscle and nerve function as well as telling cells what to do you can get generalised symptoms such as tiredness.
+Because calcium levels are important to muscle and nerve function, as well as telling cells what to do, you can get generalised symptoms such as tiredness.
 Excessive thirst and excessive urination that keeps you up at night can worsen this.
 Muscle (rather than joint) aches and pains, an upset tummy and abdominal pains can occur.
-It can cause a fogging of the brain with altered concentration, poor memory, anxiety, depression and emotional lability (flying off the handle or crying for no reason).
+It often causes a fogging of the brain with altered concentration, poor memory, anxiety, depression and emotional lability (flying off the handle or crying for no reason).

 These symptoms can be reversed by successful surgery.
 It is important to note here that a lot of these symptoms can come from modern life.
 They won't all get 100% better.
-Population based studies though have shown that more than 70% of patients having surgery report a significantly improved quality of life after surgery.
+Population based studies though have shown that more than 70-80% of patients having surgery report a significantly improved quality of life after surgery.

 No operation is without some risks and these are discussed here.